 Where the PriceScale (with its DUIS meaning) is different to any configured Debt Recover Rates [1..2] scale (with its SMETS1 meaning) and the SMETS1 ESME does not correctly share that difference with HAN Devices, then any HAN Device will incorrectly display any of the Debt Recovery Rates [1..2] (with its SMETS1 meaning) where there is a difference.

+Where the PriceScale (with its DUIS meanings) is set to a value other than -5 and the SMETS1 ESME does not correctly share financial information with HAN Devices in such situations then, any HAN Device will incorrectly display Meter Balance, Time Debt Register[1...2], Payment Debt Register, Emergency Credit Balance, Emergency Credit Limit, Accumulated Debt and Emergency Credit Threshold (with their SMETS1 meanings).

 Update Price (Primary Element) (SRV 1.2.1)

 The provision of Clauses 18.1(a) to 18.1(j), 18.1(p), 18.1(q), 18.1(s) and 18.1(x) apply to this Service Request.